caddyserver/examples/security-header/README.md

 Test those default values locally as they could prevent your website functioning normally.

-- Content-Security-Policy	Content Security Policy is an effective measure to protect your site from XSS attacks.
+- **Content Security Policy** is an effective measure to protect your site from XSS attacks.
 By whitelisting sources of approved content, you can prevent the browser from loading malicious assets.
 Analyse this policy in more detail.
 You can sign up for a free account on Report URI to collect reports about problems on your site.
-- Feature-Policy	Feature Policy is a new header that allows a site to control which features and APIs can be used in the browser.
+- **Feature Policy** is a new header that allows a site to control which features and APIs can be used in the browser.
-- Referrer-Policy	Referrer Policy is a new header that allows a site to control how much information the browser includes with navigations away from a document and should be set by all sites.
+- **Referrer Policy** is a new header that allows a site to control how much information the browser includes with navigations away from a document and should be set by all sites.
-- Strict-Transport-Security	HTTP Strict Transport Security is an excellent feature to support on your site and strengthens your implementation of TLS by getting the User Agent to enforce the use of HTTPS.
+- **HTTP Strict Transport Security** is an excellent feature to support on your site and strengthens your implementation of TLS by getting the User Agent to enforce the use of HTTPS.
-- X-Content-Type-Options	X-Content-Type-Options stops a browser from trying to MIME-sniff the content type and forces it to stick with the declared content-type.
+- **X-Content-Type-Options** stops a browser from trying to MIME-sniff the content type and forces it to stick with the declared content-type.
 The only valid value for this header is "X-Content-Type-Options: nosniff".
-- X-Frame-Options	X-Frame-Options tells the browser whether you want to allow your site to be framed or not.
+- **X-Frame-Options** tells the browser whether you want to allow your site to be framed or not.
 By preventing a browser from framing your site you can defend against attacks like clickjacking.
-- X-Xss-Protection	X-XSS-Protection sets the configuration for the cross-site scripting filters built into most browsers.
+- **X-XSS-Protection** sets the configuration for the cross-site scripting filters built into most browsers.
 The best configuration is "X-XSS-Protection: 1; mode=block".
-- Expect-CT	Expect-CT allows a site to determine if they are ready for the upcoming Chrome requirements and/or enforce their CT policy.
+- **Expect-CT**	Expect-CT allows a site to determine if they are ready for the upcoming Chrome requirements and/or enforce their CT policy.
-- Server	Server value has been changed.
-Typically you will see values like "Microsoft-IIS/8.0" or "nginx 1.7.2".
+- **Server** Typically you will see values like "Microsoft-IIS/8.0" or "nginx 1.7.2".

 **Screenshot**: